Tuli (rite)

-Tuli, also known as pukpok and pagtatak, is a Filipino rite involving cutting or removal of the foreskin.
+Tuli, also known as pukpok and pagtatak, is a Filipino rite involving cutting or removal of the foreskin (circumcision).
 It has a long historical tradition and is considered an obligatory rite of passage for males; those who have not undergone the ritual are ridiculed and labeled supót by their peers.

-While today, tuli has become synonymous with circumcision, historically, it involved only cutting the foreskin, a practice known as superincision, or dorsal slit, similar to what is traditionally practiced by Pacific Islanders.
+While today, tuli has become synonymous with circumcision, historically, before the advent of Islam, it involved only cutting the foreskin, a practice known as superincision or dorsal slit, similar to what is traditionally practiced by Pacific Islanders.

 Circumcision is not considered a religious rite in the Philippines, as some four-fifths of Filipinos profess Roman Catholicism, which strongly discourages the practice.
 Rather, circumcision is a social norm rooted in tradition that is followed by society at large.
 Most boys usually undergo the procedure not shortly after birth but prior to reaching puberty or before high school (around ages 10–14).

 There exists two common ways of undergoing tuli: either the traditional way by a local circumciser, called an albularyo, a depukpok, or lukaw or having it done by medical practitioners in a hospital or clinical setting.